devlinjunker/template.hapi.rest/README.md

 How to use this template to create a quick HTTP REST server:

 1. Download and update dependencies
+2. Update `conf/config.yaml` with any changes to settings
-2. Add new OpenAPI endpoint to `openapi.yaml`
+2. Add new OpenAPI endpoint to `./openapi.yaml`
 3. Add Unit tests in `src/controllers/` (Test Driven Development)
 4. Add Controller Files to `src/controllers/`
   - For now, add reference to controller in `src/entry.js` (with other controllers)